WE MET BEFORE?

 western songs!
 Love equals pain, and vice-versa.

-their intense craving for love is met, painful sensations they've
+their intense yearning for love is met, painful sensations they've

 come to interpret as loving feelings, evaporate.
 At this